Planned Great Pyrenees litter

 Puppy Culture Breeder.

-Leona has been a member of Good Dog for over 2 years
+Leona has been a member of Good Dog for about 3 years

 Leona was screened for responsible practices and has been a member since 2023.